 Cedar Hill is a medium-sized city located in the state of Texas.
 With a population of 48,507 people and eight constituent neighborhoods, Cedar Hill is the 69th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cedar Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Cedar Hill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cedar Hill are a mix of both white- and blue-collar jobs.
 Overall, Cedar Hill is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Cedar Hill who work in office and administrative support (20.81%), sales jobs (11.13%), and management occupations (8.68%).

 Also of interest is that Cedar Hill has more people living here who work in computers and math than 95% of the places in the US.